-Scholarly communication services at the WSU Libraries are designed to help researchers rapidly circulate their scholarly work to a worldwide audience.
-Services include use of Research Exchange (WSU’s institutional repository) to share scholarly work, support for open access publishing, and resources to assist with data management and assessment of scholarly impact.
+Scholarly communication services at WSU Libraries are designed to help researchers rapidly circulate their scholarly work to a worldwide audience.
+Services are designed to support open access publishing, open data, and open education.

-To help researchers at WSU share their work more widely, the WSU Libraries provide tools, instruction, and services as follows.
+To help researchers at WSU share their work more widely, we provide the following tools, instruction, and services.

 - decreasing publishing costs

 - rapidly communicating faculty research to scholars around the world

 - improving discovery of university scholarship through quality metadata

 - creating a record of the university’s collective expertise